petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-portlet-filters.md

 ---
 uuid: a8dd9eb8-f44a-4cc3-8425-1685472c0119
 ---
-# Auditing Portlet Activity with Portlet Filters
+# Using Portlet Filters

 Portlet filters intercept requests and responses at the start of each [portlet request processing phase](../../building-applications/developing-a-java-web-application/reference/portlets.md#portlet-phases) so you can add functionality there.
-This makes them useful for auditing portlet activities during their render, action, event, and resource serving phases.
+This makes them useful for auditing portlet activities, transforming content, adding or modifying request and response attributes, suspending portlet phases to get user inputs, and more.

-Follow these steps to create portlet filters for auditing portlet activities:
+Follow these steps to create portlet filters:

 1. Identify the target portlet by its full name (e.g., `com_liferay_blogs_web_portlet_BlogsPortlet`).

-1. Determine the portlet phase you want to audit and implement the corresponding portlet filter interface from the [`javax.portlet.filter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/package-summary.html) package.
+1. Determine the portlet phase you want to intercept and implement the corresponding portlet filter interface from the [`javax.portlet.filter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/package-summary.html) package.

    - Action Phase - [`ActionFilter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/ActionFilter.html)
    - Event Phase - [`EventFilter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/EventFilter.html)